zgilkerson/azure-pipelines-agent/docs/preview/yamlscripts.md

 `failOnStderr` defaults to `false`.

-`script` affects Windows only.
-Defaults to `false`.
-Must be set to `true` to enable multiple lines on Windows.
-When `true`, the command is embedded in a .cmd file and subject to different interpreter rules.
-Otherwise cmd.exe is used to execute the command directly.
-For more details, see FWLINK.

 ### Works on all OS

-It is crucial that we have a well-known task (i.e. `command`) that works on both Windows and Linux.
+It is crucial that we have a well-known task (i.e. `script`) that works on both Windows and Linux.
 Many popular CI tools work on Windows and Linux.
 For example: git, node, npm, tfx.

-### Generate a temp script, or not?
+### Generate a temp script

-On Linux we will always generate a temp script to run the command.
+We will always generate a temp script with the inline content - shell script on Linux and a .cmd file on Windows.

+On Windows, it is important to be aware that cmd.exe has two interpretation modes.
+Slightly different rules are applied by the command line interpreter versus the script interpreter.

+On a cmd.exe command line, `%` cannot be escaped.
+Whereas within a script it can be escaped by doubling the character - e.g. `echo this %%is%% escaped`

-On Windows we cannot blindly generate a temp script to run the command.
-The problem is `%` is interpreted differently on the command line versus within a script.
-The script interpreter will interfere with URLs that contain encoded characters.
-In an interactive shell non-existing variables are not replaced.
-In a script non-existing variables are replaced with empty.
+Furthermore, on the command line non-existing variables are not replaced.
+Whereas in a script non-existing variables are replaced with empty.

 Example 1:
 <br />In an interactive shell, `echo hello%20world` outputs `hello%20world`.